fhoedemakers/pico-infonesPlus/README.md

 When using two NES controllers, the first controller is player 1 and the second controller is player 2.

+> [!NOTE]
+> You can not use two USB controllers for two player mode.
+>  At the moment only one USB controller is recognized by the driver.
+> The second controller must be a NES controller.
+In this config the NES controller port must be wired up to the GPIO pins of controller 2.
+See configurations below.

 ## Warning
 Repeatedly flashing your Pico will eventually wear out the flash memory.